alexbudmsft/dbgscript/docs/index.rst

 It offers an extensibility model allowing new languages to be added with no changes to the core.

-DbgScript extends the scripting languages with a typed object model that models elements in the target process like threads, (C++) objects, stack frames, etc.
+DbgScript extends scripting languages with a API that models elements in the target process like threads, C/C++ objects, stack frames, etc.

 For example, in the Python Script Provider, a thread is modelled as a Thread object with various attributes and methods that can obtain further